-In practice, many organizations that use LTO for backup and archive often store some data in the cloud as well, even if haphazardly.
+Even companies that use LTO for backups and archiving also store some data in the cloud.
 For our purposes, Hybrid LTO/Cloud Storage is defined as one of the following:

-- Date Hybrid: All backups and archives from prior to the cut over date remain stored in LTO; everything after the cut over date date forward is stored in cloud storage.
+- Date Hybrid: All backups and archives from before the cut-over date remain stored in LTO; everything after the cut-over date is stored in cloud storage.

-- Classic Hybrid: All of the incremental backups are stored in cloud storage and all full backups and archives are stored on LTO.
+- Classic Hybrid: All incremental backups are stored in cloud storage, and all full backups and archives are stored on tape.

-- Type Hybrid: All data of a given type, say employee data, is stored on LTO, while all customer data is stored in cloud storage.
-We see this hybrid use case occur as a function of convenience and occasionally compliance, although some regulatory requirements such as GDPR may not be accommodated by LTO solutions.
+- Type Hybrid: All data of a given type, say employee data, is stored on LTO, while all customer data is stored in the cloud.
+We see this hybrid use case occur as a function of convenience and occasionally compliance, although some regulatory requirements such as GDPR may not be satisfied by LTO solutions.

-If you have a large tape library, it can be almost paralyzing to think about moving to the cloud, even if it is less expensive.
-Being open to the hybrid LTO/cloud model is a way to break the task down into manageable steps.
-For example, solutions like Starwind VTL and Archiware P5 allow you to start backing up to the cloud with minimal changes to your existing tape-based backup schemes.
+Companies that use a lot of tapes and have vast amounts of data may find it overwhelming to consider switching to cloud storage backups.
+The hybrid LTO/cloud model makes it easier by breaking the project down into manageable steps.
+For example, solutions like Starwind VTL and Archiware P5 allow you to start backing up to the cloud with minimal changes to your existing tape-based backup systems.

 Will Cloud Storage Replace LTO?

-At some point, the LTO tapes you have will need to be migrated to something else as the equipment to read your old tapes will become outdated, then unsupported, and finally unavailable.
-Users with LTO 4 and, to some degree, LTO 5 are already feeling this pain.
-To migrate all of that data from your existing LTO system to LTO version “X,” cloud storage, or something else, will be a monumental task.
+While studies show that tape usage has actually increased for some use cases in recent years, physical media is by its very nature finite.
+Eventually you will need to migrate your backups to another solution.
+LTO 4 and 5 users are already feeling that stress.
+To migrate all that data from your existing LTO system to LTO version “X,” cloud storage, or something else, will be a substantial task.
 It is probably a good idea to start planning for that now.

-In summary, many people will find that they can now choose cloud storage over LTO as an affordable way to store their data going forward.
-But, having a hybrid environment of both LTO and cloud storage is not only possible, it is a practical way to reduce your overall backup cost while maximizing your existing LTO investment.
-The hybrid model creates an improved operational environment and provides a pathway forward should you decide to move exclusively to storing your data in the cloud at some point in the future.
+Thankfully, many people can now choose cloud storage over LTO and enjoy the many benefits, including time and cost savings, efficiency, quick restores, and reliable offsite data backups.
+But, having a hybrid environment of both LTO and cloud storage is not only possible, but it helps you get started right now, maximizing your LTO investment while also modernizing your backup model.
+The hybrid solution creates an improved operational environment and makes it easy for you to move the rest of your data to the cloud in the future.